HomeTallyPrimeSales ProcessRound Off Invoice and Ledger Values

 1. Press Alt+G (Go To) > Alter Master > Voucher Type > type or select Sales > press Enter.

-Alternatively, go to Gateway of Tally > Alter > Voucher Type > type or select Sales > press Enter.
+Alternatively, Gateway of Tally > Alter > Voucher Type > type or select Sales > press Enter.

 2. Enter a name for the voucher class under Name of Class.